vikejs/vike/readme.md

 }
 ```

-The `addContextProps` function is always run in Node.js,
+The `addContextProps` function always runs in Node.js,
 which means you can use SQL/ORM queries to fetch data.

 That's it.
 We have seen most of `vite-plugin-ssr`'s interface, and how flexible yet simple it is.